 MAGL 5333 (3-3-0) Local Church on Mission

-The course teaches practical steps to developing a “missional” church devoted to sharing the gospel in positive terms in its own community, region, nation, and world.
-The course provides tools for church workers who desire for their church to have a global agenda.
-Attention will also be given to planning and conducting local and international volunteer missions projects.
+The class will provide practical steps in developing a missional church devoted to sharing the gospel in positive terms within its own community, in its region, nation, and world.
+Leadership tools will be provided for church workers to lead their church to have a local and a global agenda.
+The course will examine best practices of churches who are engaging the unbelieving world.
+Fall.